-SDUM = PRINT

-(see Note 1)

-: ignored

-Default = NOPRINT

-'''

 WHAT(1) > 0.0: kinetic energy threshold (GeV) for delta ray production (discrete energy transfer).

-Energy transfers lower than this energy are assumed to take place as continuous
+Energy transfers lower than this energy are assumed to take place as continuous energy losses

-energy losses

-= 0.0: ignored

 < 0.0: resets the default to infinite threshold, i.e., no delta ray production

 Default = 0.001 (1 MeV) if option DEFAULTS (p.
-95) is not used, or if it is used with SDUM
+91) is not used, or if it is used with SDUM = NEW-DEFAults.

-= NEW-DEFAults.

-If DEFAULTS is used with SDUM = CALORIMEtry, HADROTHErapy, ICARUS or

-PRECISIOn, the default is 0.0001 (100 keV).
+If DEFAULTS is used with SDUM = CALORIMEtry, HADROTHErapy, ICARUS or PRECISIOn, the default is 0.0001 (100 keV).

-If it is used with any other SDUM value, the default is -1.0 (continuous slowing down

-approximation without production of delta rays)
+If it is used with any other SDUM value, the default is -1.0 (continuous slowing down approximation without production of delta rays)

 WHAT(2) > 0.0: number of logarithmic intervals for dp/dx momentum loss tabulation

-= 0.0: ignored

 < 0.0: resets the default to 50.0

-Default = 50.0 (this is the default if option DEFAULTS is not used, or is used with anything

-but SDUM = CALORIMEtry, ICARUS or PRECISIOn).
+Default = 50.0 (this is the default if option DEFAULTS is not used, or is used with anything but SDUM = CALORIMEtry, ICARUS or PRECISIOn).

 With the latter, the default is 80.

-See Note 2 for more details
+See Note 1 for more details

-WHAT(3) > 1.0: logarithmic width of dp/dx momentum loss tabulation intervals (ratio between upper

-and lower interval limits)
+WHAT(3) > 1.0: logarithmic width of dp/dx momentum loss tabulation intervals (ratio between upper and lower interval limits)

-0.0 \le WHAT(3) \le 1.0: ignored
+$0.0 \le WHAT(3) \le 1.0$: ignored

-\leq 0.0: resets the default to 1.15
+< 0.0: resets the default to 1.15

-Default = 1.15 (this is the default if option DEFAULTS is not used, or is used with any SDUM

-value but HADROTHErapy, ICARUS or PRECISIOn).
+Default = 1.15 (this is the default if option DEFAULTS is not used, or is used with any SDUM value but HADROTHErapy, ICARUS or PRECISIOn).

 If DEFAULTS is used with SDUM = ICARUS or PRECISIOn, the default is 1.04

 With SDUM = HADROTHErapy the default is 1.03

-See Note 2 for more details
+See Note 1 for more details

-WHAT(4) = lower index bound (or corresponding name) of materials where delta ray production or spec-

-ified tabulation accuracy are requested
+WHAT(4) = lower index bound (or corresponding name) of materials where delta ray production or specified tabulation accuracy are requested

-("From material WHAT(4)...")

-Default = 3.0

-WHAT(5) = upper index bound (or corresponding name) of materials where delta ray production or

-specified tabulation accuracy are requested
+WHAT(5) = upper index bound (or corresponding name) of materials where delta ray production or specified tabulation accuracy are requested

-("...to material WHAT(5)...")

-Default = WHAT(4)

-WHAT(6) = step length in assigning indices

-("...in steps of WHAT(6)")

-Default = 1.0

-'''

-: prints dE/dx tabulations for the given materials on standard output
+SDUM = PRINT : prints the dp/dx tabulations for the given materials on standard output

-= NOPRINT: resets to no printing a possible previous request for these materials
+= NOPRINT : resets to no printing a possible previous request for these materials